 When you see your content as serving the relationship as part of a lifecycle, rather than as a journey with a fixed beginning and end, you can break out of the old sales funnel mentality and aim your efforts at creating trust, brand loyalty, and other values that build ongoing relationships with customers, and higher sales per customer.

-This blog was written by Shannon Prager from LeadITMarketing, a fully outsourced marketing service business specialized in B2B technology and B2B professional services companies.
+This blog was written by Shannon Prager from LeadITMarketing, a fully outsourced marketing service business specialised in B2B technology and B2B professional services companies.
 Head to their website for even more great content and to see how they can help you get your marketing strategy on track.